Jaiswal Leads India To Remarkable Victory In Rain-hit Bangladesh Test - UrduPoint

 Jaiswal reached his second fifty of the match in 43 balls including eight fours and one six before falling to Taijul Islam, ending a 58-run stand with Virat Kohli.

-Kohli hit an unbeaten 29 and was there at the end as Rishabh Pant hit the winning boundary.
+Former captain Kohli hit 29 and was there at the end as Rishabh Pant hit the winning boundary.

-Bangladesh spinner Mehidy Hasan Miraz had earlier removed India captain Rohit Sharma, for eight, and Shubman Gill, for six.
+Bangladesh spinner Mehidy Hasan Miraz had earlier removed Rohit, for eight, and Shubman Gill, for six.

 The series victory extends India's lead at the top of the World Test Championship rankings ahead of Australia in second.

-India rode on Jaiswal's 72-run blitz in the first innings to force a result out of a match which saw no play on Saturday and Sunday because of rain and a wet outfield.
+India rode on Jaiswal's 72-run blitz in the first innings to force a result in a match which saw no play on Saturday and Sunday because of rain and a wet outfield.

 Bangladesh resumed their second innings on 26-2 on the final day, 26 runs behind, but the batting fell apart during the first session, with opener Shadman islam top scoring on 50.

-Mushfiqur Rahim frustrated India as the lunch break was delayed for the final wicket.
-He was last man out when Bumrah bowled him for 37.
+Mushfiqur Rahim frustrated India to delay the lunch break and was last man out when Bumrah bowled him for 37.

 Off-spinner Ashwin broke through in the third over of the day when he had first-innings centurion Mominul Haque caught at leg slip by KL Rahul for two.

-Left-arm spinner Jadeja, who had taken his 300th Test wicket on Monday, struck in his first over of the day when he bowled captain Najmul Hossain Shanto, who had made 19.
+Left-arm spinner Jadeja, who had taken his 300th Test wicket on Monday, struck in his first over of the day when he bowled Najmul, who had made 19.

 Shadman reached his fifty off 97 balls but fell almost immediately after to fast bowler Akash Deep.